RealYukiSan/learn-linux/README.md

 - latest stable linux Kernel

 ## Partition layout and File system
-- 1 GB for / with ext4 format
-- 1 GB for / /home with ext4 format
-- a few MB for /boot with ext2 format (?)
+- 200 MB for root filesystem with ext4 format
-- optional swap partition (?)

 ## Building LFS-like in the stages
 1. Create disk image file instead of formatting physical drive